-In 2014-15 the main focus was on home, personal and vehicle security measures.
+In 2016-17 the main focus was on neighbourhood watch, home, personal and vehicle security measures.
 Question topics included:

-- Home security, such as the use of intruder alarms and other security measures in the home; - personal security measures and actions taken to reduce the likelihood of becoming a victim of crime; and - vehicle security, such as measures fitted to vehicles (e.g. alarm, immobiliser) and actions taken to reduce the likelihood of theft of an item from a vehicle - Actions taken to reduce the likelihood of experiencing e-crime
+- Neighbourhood watch and awareness of this scheme, as well as membership to it; - Home security, such as the use of intruder alarms and other security measures in the home; - personal security measures and actions taken to reduce the likelihood of becoming a victim of crime; and - vehicle security, such as measures fitted to vehicles (e.g. alarm, immobiliser) and actions taken to reduce the likelihood of theft of an item from a vehicle - Actions taken to reduce the likelihood of experiencing e-crime